PHP

 Description

-mysql_data_seek() déplace le pointeur interne de résultat, dans le résultat associé à l'identifiant de résultat result_identifier .
-Il le fait pointer à la ligne row_number .
+mysql_data_seek() déplace le pointeur interne de résultat, dans le résultat associé à l'identifiant de résultat result_identifier.
+Il le fait pointer à la ligne row_number.
 Le prochain appel à une fonction MySQL de récupération de données, comme la fonction mysql_fetch_assoc() retournera cette ligne.

 row_number commence à 0. row_number doit être une valeur qui va de 0 à mysql_num_rows() - 1.
-Cependant, si le résultat est vide, un row_number de 0 échouera avec une erreur E_WARNING et mysql_data_seek() retournera FALSE.
+Cependant, si le résultat est vide, un row_number de 0 échouera avec une erreur E_WARNING et mysql_data_seek() retournera false.

 Liste de paramètres